[109a - 20 lines; 109b - 42 lines]

 (f)The B'nei Dan arrived at Layish, killing all its inhabitants and setting the city on fire.
 They subsequently rebuilt it and renamed it Dan, after their founding father.
 They set up the image, and Yehonasan and his descendants served as priests up until the day that they went into exile.

 28)[line 31]מעשה מנשהMA'ASEH MENASHEH - The Wicked King Menasheh

 (a)Menasheh was the son of the righteous King Chizkiyah.
 A direct descendant of David ha'Melech, he was the longest reigning king of Yehudah; his reign lasted for fifty-five years.
 His reign was marked by evil and terror.
 He murdered so many innocent Jews that "he filled Yerushalayim from one end to the other [with blood]" (Melachim II 21:16).
 Among those murdered by Menasheh was his own grandfather, Yeshayah ha'Navi.
 Menasheh actively caused idolatry to spread throughout Yehudah and went so far as to place an idol in the Beis ha'Mikdash.
 This was among the chief reasons why HaSh-m destroyed His Temple four generations later.

 (b)Our Gemara equates the actions of Yehonasan, who served as a priest to an idol, with those of the wicked Menasheh.

-35)[line 38]יתרוYISRO- the father-in-law of Moshe, who, prior to his conversion to Judaism and full acceptance of Hash-m, had served as a priest to idols for many years
+35)[line 38]יתרוYISRO- the father-in-law of Moshe, who, prior to his conversion to Judaism and full acceptance of HaSh-m, had served as a priest to idols for many years

-41)[line 41]שבטים מבזים אותוSHEVATIM MEVAZIM OSO- the tribes humiliated him
+41)[line 41]שבטים מבזים אותוSHEVATIM MEVAZIM OSO- the tribes would humiliate him